Spectacled bear: Perception of the Andean bear

 There are two views of the Andean Bears.
 One is ex-situ, people that live far from where the bears inhabit; for them, the spectacled bears are usually charismatic symbols of the wilderness, animals that are not aggressive and that are mainly vegetarians.
 The other view is in-situ, people that live in areas where the bears inhabit; for them, bears are cattle predators, pests that should be killed as a preventative measure and where any cattle loss is immediately attributed to them, becoming persecuted and hunted.
-Therefore, understanding the real conflict extent and the intensity of people’s perception of the conflict is important to assess correctly the issue.
-Also, environmental education campaigns are a must to change these public perceptions of the Andean bear as predator.

-Conservation actions and plans
+Religious or magical beliefs might be motivations for killing Andean bears, especially in places where bears are related to myths of disappearing women or children, or where bear parts are related to traditional medicine or superstitions.
+In this context, the trade of bear parts might have commercial value.
+Their gall bladders appear to be valued in traditional Chinese medicine and can fetch a high price on the international market.
+Conflicts with humans, however, appear to be the most common cause of poaching in large portions of its distribution.